buenavista62/BCC22_new/README.md

 <!-- omit in toc -->
 ### Short description

 This is a website with *Web3* functionality to mint NFTs.
-Eligible users who received a giftcard, can mint an NFT using the giftcard code.
+Eligible users who received a gift card can mint an NFT using the gift card code.
 The fees are paid by the contract owner.
 The smart contract is stored on the Polygon chain to reduce gas fees.

-All codes are stored on the github repository of this page.
+All codes are stored on the GitHub repository of this page.
 <!-- omit in toc -->
 # Table of Contents